ngl4/formation_journey/TakeHome/README.md

 - There are two problems I encountered: (1) state mutatation issue (2) duplicated keys in list of items

 (1) State Mutation - this is NOT ACCEPTABLE in React!
-We DO NOT WANT TO MUTATE any STATE variable!!
+We DO NOT WANT TO MUTATE any STATE DIRECTLY!!
 The best way to avoid this issue is to create a copy of the state variable (ie, `cart`).
 Then, we can update the copy of the state and set the state variable using `setState` call method (ie, `setCart(copyOfcart)`).
 Through this `set` method, React will then re-render.
 It is key remember that **react only re-renders when you explicitly call setX (i.e a setstate call on a state variable)** ~ exact wordings from mentor Mike!

 ```js
 //before